Table of Contents Show

 Due to the size of New York and the variety of neighborhoods (the city is a collection of small towns), finding your corner of the Big Apple is crucial for long-term happiness here.
-What’s more, no one wants to make a mistake and purchase an apartment that will lose value.
+No one wants to make a mistake and purchase an apartment that will lose value.
 By buying in an excellent location, you’re much more likely to make a profit when you go to sell.

-Living near these six places in NYC will surely increase property value over time, and give you a good return on your investment.
+Living near these six places in NYC will surely increase property value over time and give you a good return on your investment.

-Near a subway station
+Near a subway stationNear a subway station

-Where you can always catch a cab
+Where you can always catch a cabWhere you can always catch a cab

-Alongside a park
+Alongside a parkAlongside a park

-Close to amenities
+Close to amenitiesClose to amenities

 Living near basic amenities might seem like a no-brainer, and in NYC, most neighborhoods offer their share of eateries and retail.
 But there are a few amenity deserts out there where real estate prices will be lower.
-Know that this is because those areas probably lack conveniences like a coffee shop, Trader Joe’s or other specialty grocery store, a bodega, and other big city necessities such as a gym and drug store.
+This is because those areas probably lack conveniences like a coffee shop, Trader Joe’s or other specialty grocery store, a bodega, and other big city necessities such as a gym and drug store.

-Properties in a good school district
+Properties in a good school districtProperties in a good school district

-Properties located nearby developments under construction
+Properties located nearby new constructionProperties located nearby new construction

 If you can stand the noise and untidiness until construction is finished, buying close to a new building could be a bright idea.
-New developments usually come with higher prices and tend to raise the average selling prices in a neighborhood or zip code, leaving you with a higher value when it’s time to sell.
+New developments usually come with higher prices and tend to raise the average selling prices in a neighborhood or zip code, leaving you with higher value when it’s time to sell.